 Instead, communication is more about making meaning, he says.
 “You make meaning by producing effects on others.
 So, it’s about how to produce the right kinds of effects to convey your message or ideas.”
 In fact, he’s making effects on students of communication in the classroom and beyond with a toolbox of learning resources, including his podcast series, Now We’re Talking.

 “Once we start to pay close attention to the effect our interpersonal or public communication practice has on another person or audience, then we are in a better position to improve our communication skills.”

 Danisch, who is department chair of Communication Arts and director of the Arts First program, is deeply committed to addressing what he sees as a central problem in democracies.
 “How do we get along well with others who have different views and opinions about the world?
 Civil communication practices are essential for maintaining at least weak ties – because, without these ties, the very fabric of our democracy is threatened.”

-Improving all forms of communication — interpersonal, small group, written, public speaking and leadership — are covered in the series of micro lessons in Danisch’s podcast, which just hit 73 episodes and close to 17,000 plays.
+Improving all forms of communication - interpersonal, small group, written, public speaking and leadership - are covered in the series of micro lessons in Danisch’s podcast.
 Topics range from the basics, “What is communication?
-And how do I get better at it?” to public rhetoric, “How to win an election,” to social psychology, “How some communication practices can ruin our relationships.”
-Or this timely one: “Why and how to stop invalidating others.”
+And how do I get better at it?”, to public rhetoric, “How to win an election”, to social psychology, “How some communication practices can ruin our relationships”.
+Or, this timely one: “Why and how to stop invalidating others.”